Your Address Has Been Flagged as High Risk by a Third-Party Screening Tool: Hyperliquid Warning Explained

 Most avoidable damage comes from rushed decisions after the warning appears.
 A high-risk address message can feel urgent, but urgency should not replace verification.

-- Do not paste sensitive wallet material into a chat, form, website, or script.
+• Do not enter wallet credentials or device access into an unverified chat, form, website, or script.

 A careful response keeps options open.
 A rushed response can create a second incident that is harder to analyze than the original frontend restriction.